-“Service-learning is a course-based, credit-bearing educational experience in which students (a) participate in an organized service activity that meets identified community needs and (b) reflect on the service activity in such a way as to gain further understanding of the course content, a broader appreciation of the discipline, and an enhanced sense of civic responsibility,” (Bringle and Hatcher 1995:112).
+Service-learning is defined as a “course-based, credit-bearing educational experience in which students (a) participate in an organized service activity that meets identified community needs, and (b) reflect on the service activity in such a way as to gain further understanding of course content, a broader appreciation of the discipline, and an enhanced sense of personal values and civic responsibility” (Bringle and Hatcher, 1995).

 Service-learning promotes our mission of service, the ideals of a Franciscan education, student formation and success.
 “A Franciscan Education seeks to form persons and build a better world.
 It emphasizes relationship building, and community through a culture of social responsibility” (Association of Franciscan Colleges and Universities).

 The Carnegie Foundation has announced that Franciscan Missionaries of Our Lady University is one of the 119 U.S. colleges and universities to receive the Carnegie Community Engagement Classification, an elective designation that indicates an institutional commitment to community engagement.
 The university has been recognized as a Community Engagement Campus by the Carnegie Foundation since 2010.

 FranU students work collaboratively with community partners in service-learning courses to address social problems and issues in the community, such as food insecurity, homelessness, social isolation, mental illness prevention and mobility issues in the elderly, domestic violence, access to healthcare for medically underserved communities including people with disabilities and educational enrichment for youth in economically depressed areas with limited resources.
 During the 2022-2023 academic year, students served 25,135.95 hours in 16 parishes across the state of Louisiana.